-PHED 2970 Internship: Sport Management Practices (3 credits)
+PHED 2970 Internship: Sport Management Practicum (2 credits)

 When taken as Sport Management Practices, the following description applies: A study of various skills, roles, and functions of sport managers in managing people, the workplace, and day-to-day operations.
 Topics include definitions; management theories; functions of management; time management skills; effective decision making and problem solving; motivational theories, morale, and strategies; leadership theories; personal styles of leadership; and skills and competencies of sport leaders.
 Also includes practical experience in the organization and administration of sporting events or related areas.
-Students will have the opportunity to share their experiences with the class.
 Prerequisite: PHED 2109 or consent of instructor.